apache/shardingsphere/docs/document/content/user-manual/shardingsphere-jdbc/configuration/spring-boot-starter/change-history.en.md

 spring.shardingsphere.sharding.default-key-generator.type= #Default auto-increament key generator of type; it will use org.apache.shardingsphere.core.keygen.generator.impl.SnowflakeKeyGenerator in default; user defined generator or internal generator (SNOWFLAKE or UUID) can both be used spring.shardingsphere.sharding.default-key-generator.props.<property-name>= #Auto-increament key generator property configuration, such as worker.id and max.tolerate.time.difference.milliseconds of SNOWFLAKE algorithm

-spring.shardingsphere.sharding.master-slave-rules.<master-slave-data-source-name>.master-data-source-name= #Refer to read-write split part for more details spring.shardingsphere.sharding.master-slave-rules.<master-slave-data-source-name>.slave-data-source-names[0]= #Refer to read-write split part for more details spring.shardingsphere.sharding.master-slave-rules.<master-slave-data-source-name>.slave-data-source-names[1]= #Refer to read-write split part for more details spring.shardingsphere.sharding.master-slave-rules.<master-slave-data-source-name>.slave-data-source-names[x]= #Refer to read-write split part for more details spring.shardingsphere.sharding.master-slave-rules.<master-slave-data-source-name>.load-balance-algorithm-class-name= #Refer to read-write split part for more details spring.shardingsphere.sharding.master-slave-rules.<master-slave-data-source-name>.load-balance-algorithm-type= #Refer to read-write split part for more details
+spring.shardingsphere.sharding.master-slave-rules.<master-slave-data-source-name>.master-data-source-name= #Refer to readwrite-splitting part for more details spring.shardingsphere.sharding.master-slave-rules.<master-slave-data-source-name>.slave-data-source-names[0]= #Refer to readwrite-splitting part for more details spring.shardingsphere.sharding.master-slave-rules.<master-slave-data-source-name>.slave-data-source-names[1]= #Refer to readwrite-splitting part for more details spring.shardingsphere.sharding.master-slave-rules.<master-slave-data-source-name>.slave-data-source-names[x]= #Refer to readwrite-splitting part for more details spring.shardingsphere.sharding.master-slave-rules.<master-slave-data-source-name>.load-balance-algorithm-class-name= #Refer to readwrite-splitting part for more details spring.shardingsphere.sharding.master-slave-rules.<master-slave-data-source-name>.load-balance-algorithm-type= #Refer to readwrite-splitting part for more details

 spring.shardingsphere.props.sql.show= #Show SQL or not; default value: false spring.shardingsphere.props.executor.size= #Executing thread number; default value: CPU core number